 Mr. Ehrlichman was appointed to the Advisory Board in March 2020.
-He is the co-founder, CEO and Chairman of Porch Group, Inc., a consumer and social internet marketplace that connects homeowners with local home service professionals.
-Prior to Porch, Mr. Ehrlichman was the co-founder and CEO of Thriva until it was acquired by Active Network, where he served as the Chief Strategy Officer from 2007 to 2012.
-Mr. Ehrlichman received options to purchase 3,000 shares of Common stock upon his appointment to the Advisory Board.
+He is the co-founder, CEO and Chairman of Porch Group, Inc., a vertical software and insurance company focused on helping make homeownership simple.
+Prior to Porch, Mr. Ehrlichman was the co-founder and CEO of Thriva until it was acquired by Active Network in 2007, where he served as the Chief Strategy Officer until 2012.
 Our subsidiary Watsco Ventures, LLC, invested \$2,500,000 in Porch with the goal of helping contractor customers grow and become more profitable.
-In connection with Porch's initial public offering on December 23, 2020, we received shares of Porch Group, Inc. common stock, of which we had 64,377 shares as of December 31, 2021.
+In connection with Porch's initial public offering in 2020, we received cash as well as shares of Porch Group, Inc. common stock, of which we had 64,377 shares as of December 31, 2022.